Moving to Slovenia: Tour guide, cook and yoga teacher Tarun Sharma from New Delhi

 When did you move to Slovenia and where do you live at the moment?

 I moved to Slovenia in March 2018 to be with my fiancée Anita who is a Slovenian national.
 We are currently living in Ljubljana where Anita works.
-I am waiting for a resident’s visa which will enable me to stay here with her and work.

 How did you and Anita meet?